NeoktaLabs/ppopgi-project/docs/03-smart-contracts.md

 ## Security & transparency notes

 - No admin can change outcomes
-- No admin can drain funds
+- No admin can drain user funds
 - No backend can override results
 - All critical logic is enforced by code